JoshuaAbidh/Info1601_GroupProject/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 I, Joshua Abidh, the DevOps of this project will oversee all Pull Requests made to this project and will give the thumbs up on it only if I see that it is not harmful towards the website code and can be of use to our project.
+Javascipt and backend set up done by Joshua Abidh.

 This Project was done by All Members of The FurTography group which includes:
+Joshua - DevOps
 Dashon - Marketing
 Hovan - Lead and Ui
 Chelsea - Ui